 Which skin types might see the best results, and which ones might not?

 "For those with acne or those who wish to minimize fine lines, tretinoin or one of its formulations can be helpful," Herrmann says.

 "The key for application is less is more," she continues.
 "Typically, I recommend a pea-sized amount for the entire face, spread very thinly.
 Often I have patients start twice to three times per week at night, so that their skin can acclimate.
 Using too much of the product right away causes redness, irritation, and even peeling, which can be discouraging, so patients who experience this tend to give up on the medication."

 "Those who are pregnant or breastfeeding shouldn’t use tretinoin, and it’s often too irritating for those with very sensitive skin or a condition like rosacea," she notes.
 "Also, if patients with acne are using other exfoliants, like salicylic acid, the product can become more irritating."

 "Irritation and redness are the most common side effects, but they can be mitigated with sparing use of the medication," she says.
 "Some brands have also formulated the medication to make it more tolerable.
 For instance, Renova uses micronized tretinoin, which is less irritating, and Atralin combines the product with hyaluronic acid to make it more moisturizing without being oily."

 Can you recommend any products with tretinoin?

-Most tretinoin products are prescription, including Atralin, Refissa, Tretin-X, Renova, Avita, and Retin-A, Retin-A micro.
-They come in different strengths and formulations that your dermatologist will prescribe based on your skin type, Herrmann says.
+Most tretinoin products are prescription, including Atralin, Refissa, Tretin-X, Renova, Avita, and Retin-A. They come in different strengths and formulations that your dermatologist will prescribe based on your skin type, Herrmann says.